-- Then add hing, chopped garlic and dried red chilies.
-Break the dried red chilies before adding to the pan for more heat.
+- Then add hing, chopped garlic and dried red chillies.
+Break the dried red chillies before adding them to the pan for more heat.

-- Cook for 1 minutes until the garlic starts changing color.
+- Cook for 1 minute until the garlic starts changing colour.

 - Stir in the chopped potatoes and mix.

-- Add turmeric, coriander, red chili powder, salt along with 3 tablespoons water.
+- Add turmeric, coriander, red chilli powder, salt along with 3 tablespoons water.